malteekj/semi_supervised_auxiliary_variational_autoencoder/README.md

 <h1>Repository for the the semi-supervised auxiliary variational auto-encoder </h1>
- author Soren Moller and master mind Malte Jensen
+ author Soren Moller and Malte Jensen